-Please have a look on their website for their latest certification criteria.
+Please check the ICF website for their latest credential criteria.

 That’s the technical information that you need.
 I promised you more than what you could get from the website.
 So here is my suggested plan for you.

-If you haven’t yet chosen a coach training course click here to learn more about what you need to do to choose the right course for you.
-This includes our 10 Point Coaching Course Checklist — which is a must do before you invest any time or money into your coach training.
+If you haven’t yet chosen a coach training course, click here to learn more about what you need to do to choose the right certification course for you.
+This includes our 8 Factor Coaching Course Checklist PDF — which is a must-read before you invest any time or money into your coach training.

-Once you have chosen the correct coach training course, use the following plan to guide yourself towards becoming a credentialed coach.
+Once you’ve chosen the correct coach training course, use the following plan to become a credentialed coach.

 Why bother to become an ICF credentialed coach?